Skip to main content

 (13) Failure to produce any documentation requested by the PCA program within the specified time frames;

-(14) Patttern of missing deadlines for submitting reqired documentation to the PCA program;
+(14) Pattern of missing deadlines for submitting required documentation to the PCA program;

-(15) Failure to report changes in income status, employment status, job seeking status, or training status to the PCA program within ten business days from the change;
+(15) Failure to report applicable changes in income status, employment status, job seeking status, training status, or changes in their vocational rehabilitation case to the PCA program within ten business days from the change;

-(16) Failure to comply PCA program rules, including individualized case decisions; and
+(16) Failure to comply with PCA program rules, including individualized case decisions; and

 (17) Receipt of more than one written notice from the PCA program over the course of the PCA program case for any of the above disciplinary infractions, or other suspicious activity.

-(B) The eligible individual shall be notified in writing of any decision to suspend or remove the eligible individual from the PCA.
+(F) The eligible individual shall be notified in writing of the decision to implement corrective action.

 Supplemental Information